Frederick W. Westfall, Ph.D.

 The proposal was awarded to Andersen Consulting as the Prime Contractor on

 Department of Defense

-user needs, determining functional requirements,
+responsible for analyzing user needs, determining functional requirements,

 and performed functional analyses to identify required tasks and their

 interrelationships.
 This involved window and module design for the